 “I want a book club at Southwest Library.”
 Those were the words of former Southwest Branch manager, Clara McGee.
-Sandy Mayer, Librarian at Southwest Library who loved book discussion groups had wanted to hear those words and took up the challenge with delight.
+Sandy Mayer, librarian at Southwest Library, who loved book discussion groups had wanted to hear those words and took up the challenge with delight.
 In addition, Sandy had been receiving requests from Southwest community members including Janice Bell and Marilyn Marks to start a book club at the library for some time.
-An organizational meeting was held on December 6, 2004 with a solid turnout of interested people.
+An organizational meeting was held on December 6, 2004, with a solid turnout of interested people.
 Such details as when and how often to meet, what kind of books to read, and group leadership were decided.

 The Southwest Book Club held its’ first meeting on January 19, 2005.
 Since then the group has continued to meet every month to discuss a variety of fiction, nonfiction and biographical titles.
 Interestingly, the group’s interest in nonfiction literature has increased over the years.
-The participants’ pure joy of reading, their willingness to read outside of their personal “comfort zones,” and a committment by library staff to excellence and book club value – Book Bundles, themed discussions, guest speakers and e-notifications of book club news and events -to name a few have kept the Southwest Book Club a vibrant and inspiring book discussion group.
+The participants’ pure joy of reading, their willingness to read outside of their personal “comfort zones,” and a commitment by library staff to excellence and book club value – Book Bundles, themed discussions, guest speakers and e-notifications of book club news and events -to name a few have kept the Southwest Book Club a vibrant and inspiring book discussion group.
 For more information about the Southwest Book Club, call 407.835.7323 or email email@example.com.

 What current Southwest Book club members are saying:

 I have enjoyed the Southwest Book Club for the following reasons: the librarian is a great leader who has a background of information regarding authors, books and library services; I am reading books I normally would not read and finishing books I normally would not finish; I enjoy hearing other’s interpretations and ratings; and the Southwest Book Club is a pure book club – focus is on the book discussion not food or socialization and everyone contributes.
 Verena